dgrove-oss/dgrove-oss.github.io/_pages/service.md

 + PLDI 2009: ACM SIGPLAN 2009 Conference on Programming Language Design and Implementation
 + CGO 2009: 2009 International Symposium on Code Generation and Optimization
 + PACT 2005: The Fourteenth International Conference on Parallel Architectures and Compilation Techniques
-+ VEE 2005: First ACM/USENIX International Conference on Virtual Execution Envir+ onments
++ VEE 2005: First ACM/USENIX International Conference on Virtual Execution Environments
 + PACT 2003: The Twelfth International Conference on Parallel Architectures and Compilation Techniques

 + PPPJ 2016: 13th International Conference on Principles and Practices of Programming on the Java Platform: Virtual Machines, Languages, and Tools